DJrizzley/literature/novels/moby_dick.md

 I turned in, and never slept better in my life.

-CHAPTER 4.
-The Counterpane.
+# CHAPTER 4.
+The Counterpane

-Upon waking next morning about daylight, I found Queequeg’s arm thrown over me in the most loving and affectionate manner.
+Upon waking next morning about daylight, I found Queequeg's arm thrown over me in the most loving and affectionate manner.
 You had almost thought I had been his wife.
 The counterpane was of patchwork, full of odd little parti-coloured squares and triangles; and this arm of his